alemart/speedy-vision/README.md

 `Speedy.Point2(x: number, y: number): SpeedyPoint2`

-Creates a new immutable 2D point with the given coordinates.
+Creates a new 2D point with the given coordinates.

 ###### Arguments